The Affine Space¶

 Again, CTAD always helps to use precisely the type we need in a current case.

-Additionally, if a quantity point is defined in terms of a custom, named origin, then we can't use
+Additionally, if a quantity point is defined in terms of a custom, named origin, then we

-member function anymore.
-This is to prevent surprises, as our origin may
+can't use a quantity_from_unit_zero() member function anymore.
+This is to prevent surprises,

-not necessarily be perceived as an absolute zero in the domain we model.
-Also, as we will learn soon,
+as our origin may not necessarily be perceived as an absolute zero in the domain we model.

-we can define several related origins in one space, and then it gets harder to understand which
+Also, as we will learn soon, we can define several related origins in one space, and then

-one is the "zero" one.
-This is why, to be specific and always correct about the points we use,
+it gets harder to understand which one is the zero one.
+This is why, to be specific and

-can either be an origin or another
+(where QP can either be an origin or another quantity point).

-Finally, please note that it is not allowed to subtract two point origins defined in terms of
+Finally, please note that it is not allowed to subtract two point origins defined in terms

 Modeling independent spaces in one domain¶